Skip to content

 Authority comes from knowing when to say no.

-Color drenching may not be the right technique if the space is truly open-concept with no zoning, if permanent materials clash with the intended shade, if the room relies on cool daylight and minimal artificial lighting, or if the goal is bright, energetic daytime use.
+Color drenching may not be the right technique if the space is truly open concept with no visual zoning, if permanent materials clash with the intended shade, if the room relies on cool daylight and minimal artificial lighting, or if the goal is bright, energetic daytime use.

-It’s not that you can’t do it.
-You can do anything.
-But the room might not reward you for it.
+It is not that you cannot do it.
+You can do almost anything.
+The real question is whether the room will reward you for it once the novelty wears off.

 A Material Compatibility Checklist

 Before you commit to multiple coats of paint across walls, ceilings, trim, doors, and molding, run this quick check.
-It’ll save you.
+It will save you from chasing the wrong color for the wrong room.

 • Wood undertones are compatible with your chosen hue and tone

-• Floors won’t fight the wall color, especially in daylight
+• Floors will not fight the wall color, especially in daylight

 • Metal finishes feel consistent across lighting, hardware, and accents